DDMAL/SIMSSA-Licensing/README.md

 The *symbolic scores* in this repository (in the "scores" folder) are licensed under the [Creative Commons Attribution 3.0 license](https://creativecommons.org/licenses/by/3.0/us/deed.en_US).
 Any further use of this project's music transcriptions must be attributed correctly to the project and the project's editor according to the terms of this license.

-The *documentation* for this repository is licensed under [CC BY SA 4.0](https://creativecommons.org/licenses/by/4.0/).
+The *documentation* for this repository is licensed under [CC BY SA 4.0](https://creativecommons.org/licenses/by/4.0/) copyright Emily Hopkins 2019-2020.
 It currently consists only of this README.
 (If I also had a ReadtheDocs or similar I would copy the license over there too.)

 BONUS!
-All presentations *slides* in this repo (in the folder "slides") are also licensed [CC BY SA 4.0](https://creativecommons.org/licenses/by/4.0/).
+All presentations *slides* in this repo (in the folder "slides") are also licensed [CC BY SA 4.0](https://creativecommons.org/licenses/by/4.0/) copyright Emily Hopkins 2019-2020.